HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Intelligent agent/Agents.md

 Agent perceives through sensors and acts through effectors

-## Types of agent

-1. Rational agent
+1. Agent should be rational
     - Does the right thing by always maximising performance
     - rationality will then depend on data train set, knowledge on environment etc

-2. Autonomous agents
+2. Agent can learn if autonomous
     - does not only use built-in knowledge on environment
     - agent can adapt to changes in environment

+## Types of agent

-3. Simple reflex agents
+1. Simple reflex agents
     - rule based logic, and acts when condition is met
+    - only acts based on current perception
+    - agent can only succeed if env is fully observable

-4. Reflex agent with state
+2. Reflex agent with state
     - agent stores state which it uses as a variable in deciding its action
     - agent still operates on rule, but now with memory
+    - agent can handle partially observable env

-5. Goal based agent
+3. Goal based agent
-    - concept of reflex agent with state with additonal variable of goal
+    - concept of reflex agent with state with additional variable of goal
-    - agent is evaluates the actions needed to reach goal state
+    - agent  evaluates the actions needed to reach goal state and chooses steps that reduces distance

-6. Utility based agent
+4. Utility based agent
     - idea of goal based agent with optimisation
     - searches best solution to solve problem